 This Site is for those interested in traditional english clogs and clog making.
 I'm the last of the traditional cloggers making bespoke clogs in England.
-Whilst others claim to make handmade clogs, the clog soles are machine cut, in part at least, limiting true customisation.
+Whilst others claim to make handmade clogs, the clog soles are actually machine cut, limiting true customisation, although if they fit then they fit!.
 English clogs were always part wood part leather, the dictionary definition being "a composite of wood & leather".
 I hand cut the leather uppers and hand carve the soles.
 I was taught by a man who was taught by a man who was taught by a man.
 In other words I'm of a line stretching back centuries.
 In turn I have taught a welshman, only fair since I too learnt from a welshman.
 Whilst there are certain styles pertaining to each country, a great many styles are common to both.
 The English tended to carve welsh and west country alder, scottish birch and lincolnshire willow.
 The Welsh used alder, birch & sycamore.
 It was said that they paid more for sycamore.
-I've found it to last much longer.
+I've found it to last much longer in mud.
 Cherry is also surprisingly durable and stable.

 Here is a bunch of you tube videos of me wittering on and carving in early 2012